gameoftrades/gameoftrades/README.md

 4. Your repository gets a score in Better Code Hub.
 The more guidelines you get right, the higher the score.
 The maximum is 10 out of 10.
 All guidelines are equally important so please aim for a 10 for new codebases.

+5. Find your scores inside the GitHub conversation flow at the commits and pull request per branch.

+6. Press play in the BetterCodeHub interface and run your analysis on master.

-5. All the scores are here on this [scoreboard](https://gameoftrades.github.io/gameoftrades/scoreboard)
+7. All the scores are here on this [scoreboard](https://gameoftrades.github.io/gameoftrades/scoreboard)

 ## How to get started.